 - Babies require a lot of their parents’ time and, as a result, the care-taking routine for the cat(s) can often be disrupted and certainly, in the early stages of parenthood, there is less time to devote to the cat(s).

 - Babies are more unpredictable in their behaviour (including the noises they make) in comparison to adults and older children.
 Therefore they can be a bit more daunting to cats.
-For example, babies often place their faces very close to the object/person/animal they are investigating and at a certain age, everything is explored by grasping and putting it in mouth.
+For example, babies often place their faces very close to the object/person/animal they are investigating and at a certain age, everything is explored by grasping and putting it in their mouth.

 - Most cats enjoy physical interaction in the form of stroking on the head and face regions.
 Such an interaction is most favoured when the cat itself chooses when it occurs and for how long.
-However, baby/cat interactions can be difficult for the cat – as how they are handled, for how long and the type of interaction may be unpredictable and varied with a baby.
+However, baby/cat interactions can be difficult for the cat – how they are handled, for how long and the type of interaction may be unpredictable and varied with a baby.
 Cats should never be left unattended with babies so that such physical interactions never occur outwith adult supervision.

 What can be done to help the cats feel safe and secure before the new arrival comes home?